Heatblur-Simulations/f-4e-manual/src/cockpit/wso/left_console/aft_section.md

 The four Frequency Selection Knobs work in concert with the A-3-2-T knob and Preset/Manual switch.
 Frequencies are entered beginning with the 3 or 2 selection on the A-3-2-T Selector, and can be entered from 225.00 to 399.975 MHz in increments of 0.025.
-With Preset/Manual in the Manual position, the UHF radio is directly set to the displayed channel.
-In the Preset position, the set channels can be entered into the COMM CHAN memory, with the desired position selected with the Comm Channel Control knob - the smaller knob to the left of the Preset/Manual switch, and displayed in the COMM CHAN window.
-Channels are stored in the displayed channel preset with the SET pushbutton.
+With the Preset/Manual switch (<num>4<num>) in the Manual position, the UHF radio is directly set to the displayed channel.
+In the Preset position, the set channels can be entered into the COMM CHAN memory, with the desired position selected with the Comm Channel Control knob (<num>12<num>) - the smaller knob to the left of the Preset/Manual switch, and displayed in the COMM CHAN window.
+Channels can be stored in the displayed channel preset with the SET pushbutton.
 Once stored, channels are directly selected using the Comm Channel Control knob with the Preset/Manual switch in the Preset position.

-Directly underneath the Comm Channel Control Knob is the Aux Channel Knob (<num>4</num>) and Indicator.
-This knob is used to access 20 common preset channels that cannot be changed from in the cockpit.
+Directly underneath the Comm Channel Control Knob is the Aux Channel Knob (<num>13</num>) and Indicator.
+This knob is used to access 20 common preset channels that cannot be changed in the cockpit.

-The Aux Volume Control knob (<num>1</num>) on the lower right of the panel raises and lowers the volume of the Aux receiver channel (12 and 13).
+The Aux Volume Control knob (<num>1</num>) on the lower right of the panel raises and lowers the volume of the Aux receiver channel.

-The Set button (<num>14</num>) can be used to save the channel frequency that is currently selected by the
+The Set button (<num>14</num>) can be used to save the channel frequency that is currently selected by the Frequency knobs.
-Frequency knobs.
 The frequency will be saved as the currently selected channel.

 ### Tone Button

 The Tone Pushbutton (<num>3</num>) is used for transmission of a Time of Day (TOD) signal along with a tone to friendly aircraft requiring a Time of Day update for proper HAVE-Quick functionality.

 > 💡 Due to engine limitations, the tone button,
 > belonging to the HAVE-Quick functionality, is not simulated.